danigb/scorejs/README.md

 s.sequence; // => an array of events
 ```

-It uses [melody-parser](http://github.com/danigb/melody-parser) and [measure-parser](http://github.com/danigb/measure-parser) to convert from
-string to an array of event objects.

 The events are simply objects in the form of `{ value: '', position: 0, duration: 0 }`